crimsonKn1ght/dirStrike/README.md

 # dirStrike
-Python tool for enumerating directories and for fuzzing
+Tool for web page & directory discovery and also good for fuzzing or sub-domain enumeration

 Download the tool with following command from shell:
 ```